dlab-berkeley/AI-Assisted-Coding-In-Python/README.md

-# D-Lab's Python Copilot Assisted Coding Workshop
+# D-Lab's AI-Assisted Coding with Python Workshop

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-This repository contains the materials for the D-Lab Python Copilot Assisted Coding Workshop.
+This repository contains the materials for the D-Lab AI-Assisted Coding with Python Workshop.

 ### Prerequisites